comdex-official/networks/mainnet/comdex-1/README.md

 ```

 ## Genesis Time
-The genesis transactions sent before 1200HRS UTC 18th November 2021 will be used to publish the genesis.json on or before 1200HRS UTC 20th november 2021 and then start the chain at 14.30UTC (Tentative).
+The genesis transactions sent before 1200HRS UTC 18th November 2021 will be used to publish the genesis.json on or before 1000HRS UTC 20th november 2021 and then start the chain at 1330UTC.
 We will be announcing on all the platforms for the same.
+Please join our [Discord](https://discord.gg/gH6RTrnexk) and [Comdex-Validators-Group](https://t.me/joinchat/d3WeO-OzYG0zZGFl) to stay updated.

 * Creating a `systemd` service to run comdex in background.